garrettclockhart/Quantum_Supply_Sales_Analysis/README.md

 A majority of sales are coming from North America accounting for $14M in total revenue, with Europe, Middle East, and Africa accounting for $8M, combined show for over 80% of the total revenue.

 ## Product Trends
-When looking into product sales, the best performing products are the 27In Gaming Monitor, Apple Airpods, Macbook Air, and ThinkPad Laptop.
+When looking into product sales, the best performing products are the 27In Gaming Monitor, Apple Airpods, Macbook Air, and ThinkPad Laptop accounting for 96% of all sales.

+By brand Apple is responsible for more than half of all sales, with Airpods generating $8M and the Macbook $6M.
+In 2020, the driver for the spike in revenue is the Macbook which saw a 84% increase in it's share of revenue from 2019.
+While the market leading 27in 4K Gaming Monitor saw it's

 ## Loyalty Program
 The loyalty program launched in 2019 with a slow rate of adoption where Non-Loyalty members outspent Loyalty Members during the first two years of the program.
 However in 2021, Loyalty Members began to outspend Non-Loyalty Members by over $500,000 as well as reaching a steady AOV of $245 versus $214 for Non-Loyalty Members.